pavelgordon/personal-website/content/about.md

 Being born in Russia, life brought me to Hamburg, Germany, where I write code at FreeNOW (formerly mytaxi), biggest European ride-hailing app.
 As a developer in allocation team, I improve our dispatching system - reduce waiting time for passengers, optimize distribution of tours for drivers.

-I spend my free time improving my knowledge languages and travels.
+I spend my free time travelling and improving my knowledge of foreign languages.